christroutner/docker-abc/README.md

 `curl --data-binary '{"jsonrpc":"1.0","id":"curltext","method":"getnetworkinfo","params":[]}' -H 'content-type:text/plain;' http://bitcoin:password@127.0.0.1:8332/`

 `curl --data-binary '{"jsonrpc":"1.0","id":"curltext","method":"getblockchaininfo","params":[]}' -H 'content-type:text/plain;' http://bitcoin:password@127.0.0.1:8332/`

+### Customization
+- Customize the `volumes` setting in the [docker-compose.yml](docker-compose.yml) file in order to choose where you want the blockchain data and config files stored.

+- Edit the bitcoin.conf file in the `config` directory and restart the container if you need to change the configuration settings for the full node.

 ## Testnet
 This repository has a `hd-testnet` branch that customizes the files in this